 The NAT messages will be transmitted by Shanwick for the day track structure, with tracks designated ‘A’ to ‘M’ inclusive (except ‘I’).

 Tables of elapsed times (ETAFs) for tracks infringing the Reykjavik OCA will be transmitted on the discrete line as a MIS message.
-See Part 1, Appendix B Chapter 4, ATS Coordination Messages, para 4.6.4, for the layout of this message.
+See Chapter 4, ATS Coordination Messages, para 4.6.4, for the layout of this message.
 For each requested track, the output will contain the estimate elapsed times for each segment of the track in both directions at speeds of Mach 0.80, 0.82 and 0.84 for each flight level declared available for the track.

 Clearance messages.

-Automatic Data Transfer (ADT) will be affected for all flights in both directions which cross, fly along or touch 61N between 10W and 30W inclusive.
+Automatic Data Transfer (ADT) will be effected for all flights in both directions which cross, fly along or touch 61N between 10W and 30W inclusive.
 Initially ADT may be restricted to eastbound flights from Reykjavik to Shanwick, and westbound flights from Shanwick to Reykjavik with full implementation at a later date.
 Data transfer for these flights will be in the form of CLR messages.

-Transmission of the CLR message in either direction will take place 60 minutes (adaptable) before 61N or not.
+Transmission of the CLR message in either direction will take place 60 minutes (adaptable) before 61N whether the flight has a route point coincident with 61N or not.

 The first route point stated in a CLR will be the route point prior to 61N and may be a lat/long or a fix identifier in UK domestic airspace or Icelandic airspace.
 For flights operating wholly on an organised track, the remainder of the route will be specified by the appropriate track designator (e.g. NATA).
 For random flights, details of the cleared route to landfall will be transmitted, but OAC FDPS currently does not hold route details beyond 70N and/or 80W.